0dpe/Linux-Journey/README.md

    Firefox generates profiles on first launch, not instillation.
 This means that if I delete the profile directories and use `# nixos-rebuild switch` *without* modifying `home.nix`, reopening Firefox will generate the default profile instead of profiles defined in `programs.firefox.profiles`.\
    `programs.firefox.profiles.<name>.id` must be declared when multiple profiles are declared.\
    The syntax inside `programs.firefox.profiles.<name>.bookmarks` does not allow `;`'s after `{}`'s.
 The [`toolbar`](https://github.com/nix-community/home-manager/blob/afc892db74d65042031a093adb6010c4c3378422/modules/programs/firefox/mkFirefoxModule.nix#L475 "GitHub") option defines the sub-bookmarks within the bookmark (functioning as directory) as toolbar bookmarks.
 This is the pseudo-structure: `profileBookmarks = { menuBookmark1, menuBookmark2, toolbarBookmarks = { toolbarBookmark1, toolbarBookmark2, ... }, menuBookmark3, ... }`.
 The `keyword` option redirects typing the string in the address bar to the bookmark.\
+   Configurations inside `programs.firefox.profiles.<name>.settings` are all configurations not available through the [Preferences](https://mozilla.github.io/policy-templates/#preferences "Mozilla's GitHub") policy in `configuration.nix`.\
    `programs.firefox.profiles.<name>.search.force` does not function as described in the [documentation](https://nix-community.github.io/home-manager/options.xhtml#opt-programs.firefox.profiles._name_.search.force "Home Manager Manual"); the default search engines (Google, Bing, DuckDuckGo, Wikipedia (en)) still appear with the option set to `true`.
 On seemingly every launch, Firefox regenerates the file `~/.mozilla/firefox/<name>/search.json.mozlz4`, replacing Home Manager's symlink, adding the default search engines back into the file; the issue is [not resolved](https://github.com/nix-community/home-manager/issues/3698#issuecomment-1863664311 "GitHub").
 The [`SearchEngines`](https://mozilla.github.io/policy-templates/#searchengines-this-policy-is-only-available-on-the-esr "Mozilla's GitHub") policy exists for Firefox ESR, and for security [reasons](https://github.com/mozilla/policy-templates/issues/706#issuecomment-1976702696 "GitHub") it will not be supported for rapid release.
-Default search engines may be hidden with metadata in Home Manager or [uninstalled](https://github.com/mozilla/policy-templates/issues/484 "GitHub") through extension related policies, but cannot be removed completely.\
+Default search engines are hidden with [metadata attributes](https://searchfox.org/mozilla-central/source/toolkit/components/search/nsISearchService.idl#128,144,470,479 "Firefox Source (Searchfox.org)") in `home.nix`; default engines cannot be removed completely, although [uninstalling](https://github.com/mozilla/policy-templates/issues/484 "GitHub") them through extension related policies could work. `programs.firefox.profiles.<name>.search.privateDefault` does not work, but the default is Google.\
    Remove the directories `~/.mozilla` and `~/.cache/mozilla`.
 Connect to internet.
 Use `# nixos-rebuild switch`.

 ### Controlling Screen Backlight